-NORD gratefully acknowledges Paul H. Sugarbaker, MD, FACS, FRCS, Director, Program in Peritoneal Surface Malignancy, Washington Hospital Center, for assistance in the preparation of this report.
+NORD gratefully acknowledges Paul H. Sugarbaker, MD, FACS, FRCS, Director, Program in Peritoneal Surface Malignancy, Washington Cancer Institute, for assistance in the preparation of this report.

 Pseudomyxoma peritonei develops from a hole (perforation) in the appendix that is caused by the penetration of a small growth (polyp) located within the appendix.
 The tumor cells from the appendix spread (migrate) within the abdominal and pelvic cavity to characteristic locations.
 Once they reach these locations, tumor cells continue to grow.
 Characteristic locations for tumor cell growth are within the fatty membrane in front of the intestines (greater omentum), beneath the muscle that separates the chest from the abdomen (diaphragm), and within the pelvis.
 In females, there may be excessive growth on both ovaries.